Geotab/sdk/src/new.md

 Added `LevcFault`.

-### takePicture
+### Drive Add-In Photos

-The Drive App Add-in can now access the device camera to take a photo.
-Users can also upload photos from the mobile device.
+A new API was added to Drive add-ins to access the device camera to take a photo or select an exiting photo from the mobile device using `api.mobile.camera.takePicture()`.

 ### DriverRegulation